zeibura/data-set-viewer/README.md

 Data Set Viewer enables you to view data sets, including VSAM data sets, in CSV format, using layouts and selection criteria.

+## Announcement
+The Data Set Viewer extension is now deprecated and replaced by [Data Editor for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.data-editor-for-mainframe).
+Data Set Viewer will be removed from the VS Code Marketplace in March 2022.

 ## Use Cases
 - Within an organization, users and administrators can retrieve VSAM data set content for manual post-processing in a spreadsheet of their choice.
 - As a developer, you can verify COBOL program output written into a physical sequential data set.